Arpitappu92/FlaskCRUD/README.md

 # FlaskCRUD
-Here is a basic operation through flask in which make a simple basic website
+Here is a super basic operation through flask in which make a simple basic website